vajol/deep-learning-ai/README.md

 This repository contains Jupyter notebooks and notes from transcriptions of short courses from DeepLearning.AI

-You can fnd all the courses onlline by followng this link: [DeepLearning.AI](https://www.deeplearning.ai/short-courses/)
+You can fnd all the courses onlline by following this link: [DeepLearning.AI](https://www.deeplearning.ai/short-courses/)

 Participants of these courses are encouraged to download notebooks and run them locally.
 So I collected these noteboks and made notes while taking these courses.